-As he is happily holding your hand making you feel proud of his behavior and obedience, he spots a candy store with flashing signs, attractive display, animated cartoon characters, and everything else he could possibly fancy.
+As he is happily holding your hand making you feel proud of his behavior and obedience, he spots a candy store with flashing signs, an attractive display, animated cartoon characters, and everything else he could possibly fancy.
 He wants to go to the store.
 You, however, have other plans and want him to simply be with you.

 At that point in time, you have four choices:

-b. try to pacify him with the promise of taking him there in the future,
+b.
+Try to pacify him with the promise of taking him there in the future

-c. take him to the candy store, and,
+c.
+Take him to the candy store

 It is not a desirable situation and none of the options seem to be pleasant.
 This is exactly what happens when your mind becomes restless.
 It starts to behave like the grumpy toddler.
 It tries all sorts of tricks to get its way.

-What causes Restlessness?
+What causes restlessness?

 When you are meditating and you try too hard to concentrate, your mind becomes restless.
 At that moment, it wants to break free of the obedience of posture, concentration, and stability.
-A Conditioned mind is not designed to operate according to you, it is strong enough to lead so that you follow what it wants.
+A conditioned mind is not designed to operate according to you, it is strong enough to lead so that you follow what it wants.

-The Remedy to Restlessness
+The remedy to restlessness

 As you progress on the path of meditation, you will learn how to be so that the kid never gets to see the candy store in the first place, or the toy store, or the swings.
 If he does not spot those, he will continue to be a happy child all the while you shop (read meditate).
 That comes with practice, with learning, with perseverance.
-I will continue to share the practices and methods as we prod along.
+I will continue to share the practices and methods as we plod along.
 For now, learn to pacify your mind during the moments of restlessness as stated in the sections above.

 Art of Meditation

-Can you imagine how empowered you are going to feel with a settled mind, a mind that has turned inward, the one that has learned to listen to you and not the other way around?
+Can you imagine how empowered you are going to feel with a settled mind, a mind that has turned inward, one that has learned to listen to you and not the other way around?

 No candies, no tantrums!